 Tumblr is strong with teens and young adults interested in self-expression, but only 8% of U.S. Internet users with incomes above $75,000 use Tumblr.

-Tumblr skews toward female demographics, with about 68% female users.
+Tumblr skews toward female demographics, with about 68% of female users.